 Should I buy a car with high mileage?

 If the car is a newer model with higher mileage, you might be better off.
 A newer car, regardless of the mileage, typically has more up-to-date technology and safety features.
-(Side note: That’s why new car buyers choose to have this small add-on to their auto insurance policy.)
+(Side note: That’s why new car buyers choose to have extra protection with these added features included with every ERIE auto policy.)

 There are benefits to both sides.
 While cars with low-mileage often have less wear and tear, a high-mileage car shows that it’s still running smoothly despite how much it’s been on the road.